smaxtec/slate/source/index.html.md

 ### Add insemination, pregnancy result, calving confirmation and abort

-These occurrence are stored as events where insemination, pregnancy result, calving confirmation and abort are the event types.
+These occurrences are stored as [events](#events) where insemination, pregnancy result, calving confirmation and abort are the event types.
 To add an event the event type (`event_type`) and the event time (`event_ts`) need to be provided to the [event PUT methode](#create-events).
 Regarding of the type additional information can be added which is listed in the parameter list.

 The cronical order of an animal life and how the events happen is the following: